Canada-Brazil relations

 Bilateral relations

 Canada and Brazil enjoy relations dating back to 1866, when Canada opened its first trade mission in the country.
-Diplomatic relations were established in 1941, when Brazil opened its Embassy in Ottawa and Canada followed by opening an Embassy in Rio de Janeiro 1944.
+Diplomatic relations were established in 1941, when Brazil opened its Embassy in Ottawa and Canada followed by opening an Embassy in Rio de Janeiro in 1944.
 Both nations also fought side by side in WWII during the Italian campaign.
 Today, Canada has an embassy in Brasilia, consulates general in São Paulo and Rio de Janeiro, trade offices in Belo Horizonte, Recife and Porto Alegre, and an honorary consul in Belo Horizonte.
 Brazil has an embassy in Ottawa and consulates general in Montreal, Toronto and Vancouver.

 Environmental protection and climate action